devcarlos/TVMazeApp/README.md

 # TVMazeApp
-TVMazeApp Jobsity Challenge App
+TVMazeApp Listing Series App

 ## Description

-**TVMazeApp** is a challenge project App to handle the TVMaze API for Jobsity.
+**TVMazeApp** is a project App to handle the TVMaze API to display and search for TV Series, Favorites and People Based on TVMaze API functionality.

 - [x] Listing and Search Series
-- [x] Register Favorite Series
-- [x] Listing Favorite Series
+- [x] Listing Favorite Series with CoreData
 - [x] Listing and Search People
-- [x] Touch ID available
+- [x] Configure Settings for Authentication with PIN and Biometrics (Touch/Face ID)
 - [x] [Demo project](https://github.com/devcarlos/TVMazeApp).

 ## Table of Contents